 At this point, some may ask the logical question, “Aren’t you assuming the K.J.B. to be absolute?
 Why should I accept it as a standard by which to judge?”
-To answer the question with an equally logical question, why should I believe that there is no standard even though God plainly states in His Word that there is!
+But, to answer the question with an equally logical question, why should I believe that there is no standard even though God plainly states in His Word that there is?
 Should we place our faith in what God has said or the speculation of “professional theologians”?

 “Thus saith the LORD; Cursed be the man that trusteth in man…..”
 “Blessed is the man that trusteth in the LORD, and whose hope the LORD is.”
 (Jerm.17:5 & 7).

 Consider the following insightful quote by A.W.
 Tozer: